YUMI – Multiboot USB Creator

 First, replace your chain.c32 file located at multiboot/chain.c32 with (you'll need to unzip the file) -> This zipped chain.c32 File

-If replacing the chain.c32 file does not fix the problem, your USB drive may be improperly formatted, contains more than one partition or MBR, or your BIOS is not properly detecting the USB drive and it's firmware needs to be updated.
+If replacing the chain.c32 file does not fix the problem, your USB drive may be improperly formatted, contains more than one partition or MBR, or your BIOS is not properly detecting the USB drive as USB-HDD, and/or it's firmware needs to be updated.
 You can try these methods to Format and Restore your USB Drive

 My PC wont Boot from my Flash Drive, but supports USB boot!